Huguenots: England

 Other evidence of the Walloons and Huguenots in Canterbury includes a block of houses in Turnagain Lane, where weavers' windows survive on the top floor, as many Huguenots worked as weavers.
 The Weavers, a half-timbered house by the river, was the site of a weaving school from the late 16th century to about 1830.
 (It has been adapted as a restaurant—see illustration above.
 The house derives its name from a weaving school which was moved there in the last years of the 19th century, reviving an earlier use.)
-Other refugees practised the variety of occupations necessary to sustain the community as distinct from the indigenous population.
+Other refugees practiced the variety of occupations necessary to sustain the community as distinct from the indigenous population.
 Such economic separation was the condition of the refugees' initial acceptance in the city.
 They also settled elsewhere in Kent, particularly Sandwich, Faversham and Maidstone—towns in which there used to be refugee churches.

 The French Protestant Church of London was established by Royal Charter in 1550.
 It is now located at Soho Square.
 Huguenot refugees flocked to Shoreditch, London.
 They established a major weaving industry in and around Spitalfields (see Petticoat Lane and the Tenterground) in East London.
 In Wandsworth, their gardening skills benefited the Battersea market gardens.
 The flight of Huguenot refugees from Tours, France drew off most of the workers of its great silk mills which they had built.
 Some of these immigrants moved to Norwich, which had accommodated an earlier settlement of Walloon weavers.
 The French added to the existing immigrant population, then comprising about a third of the population of the city.

 Some Huguenots settled in Bedfordshire, one of the main centres of the British lace industry at the time.
 Although 19th-century sources have asserted that some of these refugees were lacemakers and contributed to the East Midlands lace industry, this is contentious.
-The only reference to immigrant lacemakers in this period is of twenty-five widows who settled in Dover, and there is no contemporary documentation to support there being Huguenot lacemakers in Bedfordshire.
+The only reference to immigrant lace makers in this period is of twenty-five widows who settled in Dover, and there is no contemporary documentation to support there being Huguenot lace makers in Bedfordshire.
 The implication that the style of lace known as 'Bucks Point' demonstrates a Huguenot influence, being a "combination of Mechlin patterns on Lille ground", is fallacious: what is now known as Mechlin lace did not develop until the first half of the eighteenth century and lace with Mechlin patterns and Lille ground did not appear until the end of the 18th century, when it was widely copied throughout Europe.

 Many Huguenots from the Lorraine region also eventually settled in the area around Stourbridge in the modern-day West Midlands, where they found the raw materials and fuel to continue their glassmaking tradition.
-Anglicised names such as Tyzack, Henzey and Tittery are regularly found amongst the early glassmakers, and the region went on to become one of the most important glass regions in the country.
+Anglicized names such as Tyzack, Henzey and Tittery are regularly found amongst the early glassmakers, and the region went on to become one of the most important glass regions in the country.